Genbox/FastEnum/README.md

 ### Options

-`[EnumSourceGen]` have several options to control the behavior of the generated code.
+`[FastEnum]` have several options to control the behavior of the generated code.

 #### ExtensionClassName